Loading icon

 What About AI Customer Service Training Videos?

-Let’s address the elephant in the room: Yes, AI-generated training videos are everywhere right now.
-They’re fast, cheap, and often marketed as a full replacement for traditional training content.
+Let’s address the elephant in the room: Yes, AI-generated training videos are available right now.
+They’re fast (sometimes), cheap (kind of), and often marketed as a full replacement for traditional training content.
+But they’re just…not.

 Types of Customer Service Videos For Training (And Where They Work Best)